Khejarli massacre: Legacy

-The Khejarli Massacre was an inspiration for the 20th century environmentalist Chipko movement.
-Several temples and a cenotaph in Khejarli commemorate the massacre, and the village is the site of an annual Bishnoi ceremony held in honor of the event.
-A fair is organized every year on Shukla Dashmi of Bhadrapad (Hindu month) in September at Khejarli, Jodhpur, to pay homage to the great martyrs of environment protection.
+The Khejarli Massacre was an inspiration for the 20th-century environmentalist Chipko movement.
+Several temples and a cenotaph in Khejarli commemorate the massacre, and the village is the site of an annual Bishnoi ceremony held in honour of the event.
+A fair is organised every year on Shukla Dashmi of Bhadrapad (Hindu month) in September at Khejarli, Jodhpur, to pay homage to the victims.

-The Government of India has also instituted the Amrita Devi Bishnoi Environment Protection Award recognizing the sacrifice of Amrita Devi.
-In 2013, the Ministry of Environment declared the day of the massacre (11 September) as National Forest Martyr's Day.
+The Government of India has also instituted the Amrita Devi Bishnoi Environment Protection Award, recognising the sacrifice of Amrita Devi.
+In 2013, the Ministry of Environment declared the day of the massacre (11 September) as National Forest Martyrs Day.